pfsense/docs/source/references/formatting-guide.rst

 Table of Contents
 -----------------

-For a group of files, reference filenames without their ``.rst`` extension:
+Every file has to a part of a ``toctree`` or **Table of Contents** tree, as this is how the side navigation is built.

+Reference RST files by their filenames without their ``.rst`` extension.
+It is also possible to link to external resources if necessary, as shown with the YouTube link:

 .. code:: console